andstrat/fpm/README.md

-# Favorite MIDI Presets
+# Favorite MIDI Presets Manager

 ## ABOUT

 ![fpm](fpm.png)

+__Favorite MIDI Presets Manager (FPM)__ is a Max for Live device for Ableton Live to organize presets of MIDI capable instruments or devices.

 ## FEATURES

-- Switch Bank (=Sub-Bank) and Program.
+- Select Bank and Program.
 - Switch between automatically or manually sending MIDI data to your MIDI device if Bank/Program is changed
 - MIDI preset may have optionally a user definable name
 - MIDI preset can be rated
-- Choose to let MIDI data through
+- Select a bank and preset using incoming MIDI CC messages (configurable)
-- Store and recall of a preset in preset slot
+- Store and recall of favorite presets in 10x16 matrix
-- Presets can be organized on row level.
-Each row has user-definable label that you can adapt to your own liking, eg. sound styles or status of a presets
+- Favorite presets can be organized on row level where each row has a user-definable label, eg. for different sound styles or status of a presets.
-- Last preset selection is save per category and can be recalled
+- Last selected favorite preset is preserved per row and can be recalled later.
-- Recalled presets are automatically send to your MIDI device
+- Recalled presets are automatically send to your MIDI device if Autosend is enabled.
-- Clearing of all data or per row
+- Clearing of all favorite presets.
-- MIDI preset section can be hidden in case you just recalling your presets.
+- MIDI preset section can be hidden in case recalling of fafovite presets is needed only.
-- Presets can be rated from 1-3
+- Presets can be rated from 1-3.
-- MIDI send indicators
+- If MIDI is send to a MIDI device an indicator blinks for a short time.
-- Continious program counter
+- Continious program counter is shown for devices that have them.
-- Select next/previous slot in slot storage
+- Select next/previous slot in slot storage.
-- Give your bank a meningfull name
+- Banks can have user-definable name.
-- The preset slot, bank and programm are MIDI mappable,
+- The favorite preset slot, bank and program are MIDI mappable,

 ## ROADMAP